slogan621/jsonapi/README.md

 with GNU C++ compiler version 4.6.3, but it should be portable to earlier and later versions, and to other compilers like Microsoft's Visual C++.

-The most compilated C++ construct I used in the code besides classes are std::list and std::string.
+The most complicated C++ construct I used in the code besides classes are std::list and std::string.
 I built my own custom DOM that should represent JSON object structures about as efficiently as one can in terms of speed, and implemented what I hope is a sane API on top of it.